2011 United States public employee protests: Florida

-Proposed Legislation
+Proposed Legislation and protests

 Republican Governor Rick Scott's budget proposal calls for a heavy hit to union strength, but, due to a constitutional provision, the state is not allowed to strip collective-bargaining rights unless a union's membership falls below a certain level.
 Lawmakers are instead preparing to place a cap on the amount unions can automatically extract from members’ paychecks without written permission.
 One of the bills passed the House in late March and awaits Senate approval.
 Republicans control both chambers, so passage is likely.

-Protests

 Protests have yet to escalate in Florida.
 A small group of union employees, nearing 100, marched in Palm Beach to show solidarity with Wisconsin workers on April 4, in honor of the anniversary of Martin Luther King Jr.'s death.